DART-LLM: Dependency-Aware Multi-Robot Task Decomposition and Execution using Large Language Models: Introduction

-1. Integrated System Framework: An integrated system framework named DART-LLM, comprising multiple modules, is proposed.
-The framework includes the QA LLM module, Breakdown Function module, Actuation module, and a Vision-Language Model (VLM)-based object detection module.
+2. End-to-End Real-Time Execution Framework: A real-time execution framework includes the QA LLM module, Breakdown Function module, Actuation module, and a Vision-Language Model (VLM)-based object detection module.
 These modules perform Instruction Parsing and Task Decomposition, Parsing of Decomposed Tasks, Grounding in Embodiments, and Updating the Object Map Database to accomplish task decomposition and execution from natural language instructions to robotic actions.

-2. Dependency-Aware Task Decomposition: A dependency-aware task decomposition method is proposed, which breaks down complex tasks into multiple interdependent subtasks.
-By accounting for dependencies, the DART-LLM allows execute dependent subtasks sequentially while running independent tasks in parallel, thereby enhancing logical capabilities and improving the efficiency of complex tasks.
+3. Benchmark Dataset for Construction Robot Evaluation: A dataset of 102 high-level natural language instructions for construction robot tasks, designed with strict execution order constraints and spanning three complexity levels.